The Teddy Bear Haircut: Every Breed That Pulls It Off Perfectly

 • Save

-This little red toy poodle is rocking a classic teddy bear cut — and honestly, the whole setup makes it look like a professional photoshoot.
-The ribbed wall panels in soft white-gray, the gold velvet armchair, and those navy blue velvet ottomans with brass base trim create this warm, editorial living room vibe.
-Your golden would melt into this space.
+This little red toy poodle is rocking a classic teddy bear cut and this whole shoot looks like it should be in a magazine!
+I love the ribbed wall panels in soft white-gray with a gold velvet armchair and those navy blue velvet ottomans with brass base trim.
+This is the perfect editorial living room for your golden to melt into.

-The poodle sits on a white cylindrical upholstered pedestal — you can snag similar ones at HomeGoods or DIY one with a foam drum wrapped in ivory boucle fabric.
-The sideboard behind him has a whitewashed wood finish with rattan panel inserts, topped with dried flowers and a monstera plant in a matte black ceramic pot.
+The poodle sits on a white cylindrical upholstered pedestal.
+You can snag these at HomeGoods, or DIY one with a foam drum wrapped in ivory boucle fabric.
+The sideboard behind him has a whitewashed wood finish with rattan panel inserts, and is topped with dried flowers and a monstera plant in a matte black ceramic pot.

-One thing to remember: if your golden retriever gets this cut, the fur around the ears and paws grows faster — schedule touch-ups every 6-8 weeks to keep that round, stuffed-animal shape intact.
+One thing to remember: if you cut your golden retriever like this, the fur around the ears and paws grows faster, so you should schedule a touch up every 6-8 weeks to keep the nice round, stuffed-animal shape.

-Keep the face trim tight around the eyes but leave 1.5–2 inches of volume on the cheeks.
-That’s what gives the teddy bear look its signature puffiness instead of just looking like a regular trim.
+Keep the face trim tight around the eyes, but leave 1.5 to 2 inches of volume on the cheeks for a teddy bear look instead of looking like a regular trim.

 📸 Photo credit: Instagram @mr.monkeythepoodle